Arnav-006/FA-006-IITISoC-PS6/README.md

     - Returns : ```None```

 - #### probability_distribution()
-    - Helps visulalise the distribution of predicted prices and the closeness of the theoretical value to the market value
+    - Helps visualise the distribution of predicted prices and the closeness of the theoretical value to the market value
     - Parameters : ```market_value``` (of a sample option at maturity)
     - Returns : ```None```